soer3n/incident-operator/README.md

 ## Architecture

-[Here](docs/ARCHITECTURE.md) is an explanation how the operator works and a comparison between the operator and helm usage on your workstation or somewhere else.
+[Here](docs/ARCHITECTURE.md) is an explanation how the operator works.

 ## Usage
+[Here](docs/USAGE.md) is an explanation how the operator can be used.

 ## License
 [LICENSE](LICENSE)